microsoft/google-play-vsts-extension/baseREADME.md

     ![Service Endpoint](images/auth-with-endpoint.png)

     Note that in order to use the JSON Auth File method, the JSON file you get from the developer console needs to be checked into your source repo.
+    Please also note that from the point of security it's preferrable to store it as [Secure file](https://docs.microsoft.com/azure/devops/pipelines/library/secure-files) and download using [Download Secure File task](https://docs.microsoft.com/azure/devops/pipelines/tasks/utility/download-secure-file).

 2. **APK Path** *(File path, Required)* - Path to the APK file you want to publish to the specified track.